-The capital leases relate to certain industrial equipment (forklifts, front-end loader) that Almonty leases.
+The capital leases relate to certain equipment (forklifts, front-end loader and vehicles).
 Ownership of the equipment reverts to Almonty at the end of each lease.
-The leases carry an implied interest rate of 4.5% and in addition to the minimum lease payments, include operating payments related to maintenance, service and insurance that totals \$6 in 2012 and \$3 in 2013 after which time all the leases will have expired.
+The leases carry an implied interest rate of between 2.75% and 8.50% and, in addition to the minimum lease payments, include operating payments related to maintenance, service and insurance that totalled \$6 in 2012 and will total \$3 in 2013, after which time the leases associated with these operating payments will have expired.